Laillaa/CStat-Project/Report.md

 Each of the criteria were assigned a cutstom (and perhaps arbitrary) weight in the final ranking formula.
 Features were then sorted by their total score, allowing us to focus on those with the greatest potential predictive power.

 ### Binary variables
 For the binary variables, we started by collecting some insights via descriptive statistics by using, same as before, the `.describe()` function.
-Then, we computed their correlation with the 'SalePrice' variable, representing our analysis's focal point.
+Then, we computed their correlation with the 'SalePrice' variable, our analysis's focal point, to get an idea of their impact on it.
 Despite the negative results, we kept them for further possible uses.

 ### Categorical variables
 We started the exploration of our 3rd category also by collecting some insights via descriptive statistics by using the `.describe()` function.
 What caught our attention the most was the value count (how many observations a variable has).
 A variable should normally have 1460 observations, but not all do.
 To deal with those missing values, we decided to keep only the variables with a count of 1460 observations, with which we will continue our analysis.